Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 Guide · Microsoft · Renewal

 Microsoft EA vs MCA.
-Renewal guide.
+The renewal fork.

 Read the Framework Microsoft Hub